songpipi/EPAN/README.md

 ### Prepare Data
 Datasets can be downloaded from [here](https://mic.tongji.edu.cn/ce/70/c9778a183920/page.htm).

-The CLIP feature of the MSVD, EmVidCap-S, and EmVidCap-L datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Pp0H2fEG3eZ4cOpK-Bz_JBts7qp9pwEN?usp=drive_link).
-> I refer to [this repo](https://github.com/openai/CLIP) for extracting the CLIP features.
+Please refer to [this repo](https://github.com/openai/CLIP) for extracting the CLIP features.

 ### Training
    ```